 Author's Note: This particular story was originally going to be really dark and psychologically-based, but it didn't exactly turn out that way at all.
 I don't know why, but my stories (not just on this site, but my original works as well) pretty much never turn out the way I originally planned them.
 I guess my writing just kind of takes over and guides me to different plots, haha.

-Regardless, I still hope you enjoy this story.
+Regardless, I hope you enjoy this story.

 Disclaimer: Victorious © Dan Schneider